Social media for non-profits and small organizations can be daunting.

 How do you convince your co-workers it’s worth it?
 How do you approach creating content?
 What are some best practices for Facebook and Twitter?

 Casey Golden, Bethany Stevens and I tried to answer some of those questions today.
 Casey is the founder and managing partner of the Small Act Network, a creative agency specializing in social media and software for non-profits.
 Bethany is faculty member and policy analyst at the Center for Leadership in Disability at Georgia State University.

 Our presentations were a part of the 2010 Association of University Centers on Disabilities Annual Meeting and Conference.
 Casey focused on a broad overview of social media, how it works and why it’s powerful.
 I centered my presentation on forming a process for creating social media content, and Bethany talked about Facebook and the best practices for that space.

 We had a great audience, and lots of participation.
-See my talking points by viewing the presentation on Google Docs.
+See my talking points by viewing the PowerPoint presentation here.
 You might find some of the information helpful as you and/or your organization dives into social media.